Industrial PhD Alfa Laval Aalborg A/S

-Funding: Alfa Laval Aalborg A/S and Innovation Fund Denmark.
+Funding: Alfa Laval Aalborg and Innovation Fund Denmark.

-The main objective of the project is to reduce size of the WESP while still maintain a relatively high particle trapping efficiency.
-This will be done by capturing the performance of the WESP with the CFD model, and validating it by lab scale experimental setups as well as a unique, large-scale 2 MW marine engine testbed.
+The main objective of the project is to increase the separation efficiency of the WCS, thereby more effectively separating the pollutants from the scrubber washwater.
+This will be done by describing the performance of the WCS with the CFD-DEM model and validating it against lab-scale experimental work as well as a unique, large-scale 2 MW marine engine testbed.

-The project will be carried out in corporation with Alfa Laval Aalborg A/S, where test facilities are available.
-These will be used to test various conditions on WESP’s, where the data will be used to validate the model.
+The project is carried out in cooperation with Alfa Laval Aalborg A/S, where the unique, large-scale marine testbed is available.
+The marine testbed will be operated under various test conditions, where the data will be used to validate the numerical model.